CrypticSignal/AV-converter/README.md

 Open 2 terminal windows.

 Window 1:
-- `cd frontend`

-- `npm install`

-- `npm run build`

-Window 2:
 - `cd backend`
 - `pip3 install -r requirements.txt`
 - `python3 main.py`

-Finally, you can go to http://127.0.0.1:5000 via a web browser.
+Window 2:
+- `cd frontend`

+- `npm install`

+- Enter `npm start` and after a moment you should be taken to http://127.0.0.1:3000

 **If you want to convert to AAC when running this web application locally:**